hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 2D6 4 0 4 3 1 4 1 5
-Weapons/Armour: Big gob and brutality!
-Cave Squigs never use or need weapons or armour.
+Weapons/Armor: Big gob and brutality!
+Cave Squigs never use or need weapons or armor.
 Special Rules
 Movement: Cave Squigs do not have a set Movement characteristic but move with an ungainly bouncing stride.
 To